simonescaccia/IoTProject/Design.md

 This system works well and uses one less message.

 In the evaluetion part, it is available the different analysis on the data.

+## Simulation

+### Assumptions

+The simulation aims to detect leakages in a scalable distributed infrastructure, while the prototype focus on detecting leakages for a single pipe.
+For this reason, we have made some assumptions:

+* A code function simulates samples to avoid false positives, delays in message propagation, and all the problems discussed in the prototype.
+Instead, we will use a logic time to simulate the sampling at the same time.
+* Forks on a pipe will divide the water flow into equal parts.
+* Since we are simulating samples, we can set the threshold for leakages to 0.